-Echo clocks are provided on the QDR II+ to simplify data capture on high-speed systems.
-Two echo clocks are generated by the QDR II+.
-CQ is referenced with respect to K and CQ is referenced with respect to $\overline{K}$ .
-These are free running clocks and are synchronized to the input clock of the QDR II+.
-The timing for the echo clocks is shown in Switching Characteristics on page 24.
+Echo clocks are provided on the QDR-II+ to simplify data capture on high-speed systems.
+Two echo clocks are generated by the QDR-II+.
+CQ is referenced with respect to K and CQ is referenced with respect to K. These are free-running clocks and are synchronized to the input clock of the QDR-II+.
+The timing for the echo clocks are shown in Switching Characteristics on page 23.